Understanding Insulin: What You Need To Know

 Intermediate Acting Insulins

-Although you can still buy intermediate-acting human insulins, regimens containing human insulin analogs have largely superseded their use.
+Although you can still buy intermediate-acting human insulins, regimens containing human insulin analogues have largely superseded their use.

 Intermediate-acting insulins are absorbed more slowly and last for longer than short-acting insulins.
 They typically start to work within 1 to 2 hours and peak within four to six hours.
 Their duration of action can be anything from 12 to 24 hours and depends on the actual dose (higher dosages have a prolonged duration of effect and take longer to peak).